 - 1. All students can respond to questions posed in class. - 2.
 Students give more honest answers of what they are thinking and learning because their responses are anonymous to other students. - 3.
-Students and instructors get immediate feedback about learning. - 4.
-It works well with peer instruction, which has also been shown to increase student learning.
+Students and instructors get immediate feedback about learning.

+4. It works well with peer instruction, which has also been shown to increase student learning.

 A portion of your grade will depend on audience participation.
 As long as you participate in at least 70% of the class periods that I record participation, you will receive the full participation points.
-If you participate less, your participation points will be reduced accordingly.
+In other words, you can miss 30% of the class periods and still receive full participation credit.
+If you participate in less than 70% of the class periods, your participation points will be reduced accordingly (e.g., 60% participation = 60% of the points.
 Tracking individual participant responses is done for the purposes of grading, instructional research, and course development.